brilyuhns/ai_pr_reviewer/README.md

 2. For GitHub Actions, add these secrets to your repository:
 - `GITHUB_TOKEN` (automatically provided by GitHub Actions)
 - `PERPLEXITY_API_KEY` (add this in your repository secrets)
+- Run `ai_pr_review install` to automatically install a GitHub Actions workflow file in your repository's `.github/workflows` directory.

 ## Usage